 - Reduce the amount of protein, such as meat, in your diet.
 This will help prevent too much calcium from being excreted by the body.

-- Avoid carbonated beverages.
-This will reduce sugar and phosphorus in your diet, which also helps prevent too much calcium from being excreted by the body.
+- Avoid carbonated beverages, even those labeled sugar free.
+This will reduce phosphorus in your diet, which also helps prevent too much calcium from being excreted by the body.

 - Increase calcium in your diet.
 Dairy products, green leafy vegetables and legumes are great sources of calcium.
 Use low fat products if you need to also control your weight.
 Look for other products, such as orange juice, that have added calcium.
 To learn more, take the SpineUniverse Osteoporosis Food Quiz.

 - Get more vitamin D by getting at least 15 minutes of direct exposure from the sun each day.
-If you live in a climate where this is not always possible, take a multi-vitamin that has the recommended daily amounts of Vitamin D. For adults under the age of 50, you should be getting 400-800 IU of vitamin D every day (IU is the standard unit of measurement for vitamind D).
-Adults over 50 years old should get 800-1,000 IU every day.
-Children—it's so important to start building healthy bones early—need 400 IU of vitamin D daily.
+If you live in a climate where this is not always possible, take a multivitamin that has the recommended daily amounts of Vitamin D (1,000 to 1,300 mg calcium daily).

 - Exercise.
 Make exercise a part of your daily routine.
 Weight-bearing exercises, such as low-impact aerobics, jogging, and walking are helpful in minimizing bone loss.